-Bootstrap has deep integration with algebra, and some focus on accessibility, but assumes English and makes little room for identity work.
+Bootstrap has deep integration with algebra, and focus on some aspects of accessibility, creative expression, and a Spanish curriculum.

-Scratch centers expression and is localized in many languages, but requires use of a mouse and isn't screen readable.
+Scratch centers expression and is localized in many languages, but requires use of pointing device.

 Main ber x = z(1, 12, 3)